Get to Know the Best Places to Live in Belize

 If you’re truly looking to get off the beaten track, then the Toledo District could be the right choice.
 It is the southernmost district in Belize, and it is also the least developed.
 What you lack in infrastructure, you make up in pristine natural beauty, lush greenery, and a very low cost of living.

 The biggest town within Toledo is Punta Gorda, which is home to a mix of Garifuna residents and people from nearby Guatemala.
-If you’re willing to purchase land and build your own home, this region is incredibly inexpensive place to do so.
+If you’re willing to purchase land and build your own home, this region is an incredibly inexpensive place to do so.

 However, rentals in Western-style homes are limited, so it is worth exploring your options before moving.
-Once you’re there, you can look forward to plenty of space, peace and quiet and endless opportunities to experience local culture and recreation.
+Once you’re there, you can look forward to plenty of space, peace, and quiet and endless opportunities to experience local culture and recreation.

 Living in Belize is a great choice for many expats seeking a better, more enjoyable, and more affordable way of life.
 Whether you are drawn to an international community with plenty of modern amenities or a remote, secluded spot with plenty of space to call your own, Belize is home to an incredible array of amazing places to live.